sebastian-gregoricchio/Rseb/README.md

 ### Bioconductor libraries

 Some functions of this package require `Bioconductor` libraries.
 These functions should install automatically with the package.
-However, if you prefere to manually install `Bioconductor` and required packages proceede with the `Bioconductor` installation:
+However, if you prefer to manually install `Bioconductor` and required packages proceed with the `Bioconductor` installation:

 ```r